-Broccoli Salad with Cranberries and Sunflower Seeds is super easy and quick broccoli salad that is easy to make in advance and is perfect for lunches or dinners.
+Broccoli Salad with Cranberries and Sunflower Seeds is a super easy and quick broccoli salad that is easy to make in advance and is perfect for lunches or dinners.

-My first time experiencing broccoli salad was during a work Christmas party when I was in graduate school That version had a creamy dressing, pine nuts, and raisins.
+My first time experiencing broccoli salad was during a work Christmas party when I was in graduate school.
+That version had a creamy dressing, pine nuts, and raisins.
 I loved it.
 However, no one would fess up to who made it, which was a little weird.

-Feel free to swap out the cranberries for any of your dried fruits: raisins, dried apricots, blue berries, strawberries, or even mangoes if you’re feeling super fancy.
+Feel free to swap out the cranberries for any of your dried fruits: raisins, dried apricots, blueberries, strawberries, or even mangoes if you’re feeling super fancy.
 Any kind of nut will work too.

 We’ve tried walnuts, pine nuts, peanuts, pecans, and sunflower seeds.
-We’ve tried almonds, but didn’t really care for the texture, but give it a try and see which one you like.
+We’ve tried almonds but didn’t really care for the texture, but give it a try and see which one you like.

-We haven’t tried a blue cheese, but I bet Gorgonzola would be a fantastic addition, but I’d probably avoid full blown blue cheese.
+We haven’t tried blue cheese, but I bet Gorgonzola would be a fantastic addition, but I’d probably avoid full-blown blue cheese.

 Cranberry and Sunflower Seed Broccoli Salad

-- Combine mayonnaise, vinegar, and sugar into a large mixing bowl.
+- Combine mayonnaise [1/3 cup], vinegar [2 tablespoons], and sugar[1 tablespoon] into a large mixing bowl.
 Whisk together thoroughly.

 - Taste the dressing and add salt and pepper to taste.